-The remuneration committee of the Board was established on 12 June 2012 with written terms of reference in compliance with code provision B.1 of the CG Code.
-The primary duties of the remuneration committee include developing remuneration policies of the Directors, evaluating the performance, making recommendations on the remuneration package of our Directors and senior management and evaluating and making recommendations on employee benefit arrangements.
-The remuneration committee comprises one executive Director, namely Mr. Liu Zhichun, and two independent non-executive Directors, namely Mr. Qi Yang and Dr. Lu Jian Zhong.
-Mr. Qi Yang has been appointed as the chairman of the remuneration committee.
+The remuneration committee of the Board (the "Remuneration Committee") was established on 12 June 2012 with written terms of reference in compliance with code provision B.1.2 of the CG Code.
+The primary duties of the Remuneration Committee include developing remuneration policies of the Directors, evaluating the performance, making recommendations on the remuneration package of our Directors and senior management and evaluating and making recommendations on employee benefit arrangements.
+The Remuneration Committee comprises one executive Director, namely Mr. Liu Zhichun, and two independent non-executive Directors, namely Mr. Qi Yang and Dr. Lu Jian Zhong.
+Mr. Qi Yang has been appointed as the chairman of the Remuneration Committee.